Planning for yourself and your family

 The income tax charge applies at a rate of 1% of the full Child Benefit award for each £100 of income between £50,000 and £60,000.
 The charge on taxpayers with income above £60,000 will be equal to the amount of Child Benefit paid.
 Claimants may elect not to receive Child Benefit if they or their partner do not wish to pay the charge.
 Equalising income can help to reduce the charge for some families.

-If Adam can reduce his income by a further £5,000 no charge would arise.
-This could be achieved by transferring investments to Philippa or by making additional pension or Gift Aid payments.
+If Mark can reduce his income by a further £5,000 no charge would arise.
+This could be achieved by transferring investments to Elizabeth or by making additional pension or Gift Aid payments.

 Cap on reliefs